szabgab/perlmaven.com/sites/en/pages/chomp.md

 for example by assigning it to an array, it will read all the "lines" into that array.
 Each line will become an element in the array.
 Of course we have to put the word "lines" in quotes, as we already know that separating the content of the file at the new-lines is "only" the default behavior.
-By changing the <b>Input Record Separator</b> we can split the file at any substring.
+By changing the **Input Record Separator** we can split the file at any substring.

 ```perl
 use strict;